googlesamples/oauth-apps-for-windows/OAuthDesktopApp/README.md

 ---------------

 1. Open the solution file: `OAuthDesktopApp.sln`
-2. Run the app your Local Device, or the device of your choosing.
+2. Run the app.
-3. When the app starts, tap "OAuth" and go through the flow.
+3. When the app starts, tap "Sign in with Google" and go through the flow.

 Using your own credentials